karl-potisepp/pd-midilooper/README.md

 # pd-midilooper
-a MIDI looper for Pure Data
+a MIDI looper written in Pure Data